Iftu119/Matlab-Learn-Track/Readme.md

 # Matlab Learn Track
-![Matlab Tutorial TM ; Designed by J Zidan](Assets/Slide15.PNG) All the files for Matlab Learn series will be available in this repository.
+![Matlab Tutorial TM ; Designed by J Zidan](Assets/Slide15.PNG) All the files for Matlab Learn series will be available in this repository. <br>
 🎥 Find the videos available on [Youtube](https://studio.youtube.com/channel/UCw5o4rX6wTnihDhWIq-MkIw)

 ### :scroll: Topics to be covered